The UK government has officially announced a ban on 'incest simulation' in porn as the crackdown on unsafe adult content continues.

 “But tougher laws only matter if victims see justice in time.
 That’s why alongside these new offences, we’re fixing the courts so cases move faster.”

-The government have already made it clear that the punishments for breaking these new rules will be severe, with OFCOM also recently fining one porn site over £1 million for failing to introduce proper age verification measures.
+The government have already made it clear that the punishments for breaking these new rules will be severe, with Ofcom also recently fining one porn site over £1 million for failing to introduce proper age verification measures.

-While a complete porn ban is unlikely to ever come to light, especially considering LADbible's 'For F**k's Sake' campaign found that 77 per cent of Gen Z people admit to watching it, the current government are committed to ensuring it is as safe as possible.
+While a complete porn ban is unlikely to ever come to light, especially considering LADbible's 'For F**k's Sake' campaign found that 77 per cent of Gen Z people admit to watching it, the current government is committed to ensuring it is as safe as possible.

 When the strangulation ban was first introduced, Davies-Jones told LADbible: "If, for example, X is showcasing this type of pornography that we deem to be unacceptable and illegal now, under the powers that we've introduced today, then Ofcom can go after the platform.

-"And if they have proven to have failed to prevent that from being shown on the platform, then there is a fine for them of £18 million or up to 10 percent of global revenue, whichever is bigger; sadly we both know where that is in relation to some of these big platforms.
+"And if they have proven to have failed to prevent that from being shown on the platform, then there is a fine for them of £18 million or up to 10 per cent of global revenue, whichever is bigger; sadly we both know where that is in relation to some of these big platforms.

 "Under the Online Safety Act as well, where they've got a failure to prevent this type of material being shown to children, and ensuring there are protections to children, then there are also criminal sanctions backed up, so individuals can be held liable and there are criminal sanctions, with prison sentences available for named individuals who fail to take action.